-- Baldrige Performance Excellence Program at the National Institute of Standards and Technology has criteria for evaluating organizational strategic planning and implementation on pp. 10-12 of the 2011-12 Criteria for Performance Excellence, (PDF). - McKay, Emily Gantz, Strategic Planning: A Ten-Step Guide (PDF, July 2001).
-This basic guide written for non-profits includes practical suggestions applicable to most organizations. - McNamara, Carter, MBA, PhD, Basic Description of Strategic Planning and Overview of Various Strategic Planning Models explain basic elements of, and different approaches to, strategic planning. - Zients, Jeffrey D, Statement to United States Senate Budget Committee (PDF, Oct.
+- Baldrige Performance Excellence Program at the National Institute of Standards and Technology has criteria for evaluating organizational strategic planning and implementation on pp. 10-12 of the 2011-12 Criteria for Performance Excellence, (PDF). - McNamara, Carter, MBA, PhD, Basic Description of Strategic Planning and Overview of Various Strategic Planning Models explain basic elements of, and different approaches to, strategic planning. - Zients, Jeffrey D, Statement to United States Senate Budget Committee (PDF, Oct.
 29, 2009).
 The Chief Performance Officer with the federal Office of Management and Budget (OMB) discusses five principles for successful performance management.